minoshim/qasMHD/README.md

 - MPI library (MPICH, OpenMPI) to use the MPI parallel code;
 - Python 3.X with NumPy and matplotlib for data read and visualization (can be downloaded from [Anaconda](https://www.anaconda.com/products/distribution)).

-The code is tested on Linux OSs (Ubuntu, Linux Mint, CentOS, including Windows Subsystem for Linux).
+The code is tested on Linux OSs (Ubuntu, Linux Mint, CentOS, including Windows Subsystem for Linux).<br>
 Above packages (excluding Intel compiler) can be installed by `apt-get` or `yum` commands.

 ## Installation